InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Introduction

 For \textbf{consistency}, we propose \textbf{Unified Specification}: rather than generating pages independently, we first derive a complete set of data models and interfaces from user tasks, then generate all pages according to this shared specification, ensuring the realistic cross-page interactions.
 To ensure \textbf{correctness}, inspired by the classic software engineering practice \cite{williams2003tdd}, we introduce the \textbf{task-centric test-driven development (TCTDD)} approach, where test cases are firstly derived from task specifications and then code is iteratively refined until all task-relevant tests pass.
 For \textbf{diversity}, our system addresses it from both functional and visual dimensions: functionally, by taking a \textit{website seed} (a brief description) and generating tasks specifically designed to match that seed.
 Visually, by providing reference design images, we use vision-language models to extract characteristics and generate websites that match the target style.
 It enables the leverage the millions of visually distinct websites available in resources like Common Crawl~\cite{commoncrawl} as an abundant source of diverse designs.

 Furthermore, to support RL-based training, our system is designed to generate \textbf{verifiable task evaluators} along with the website and tasks, which tracks key task-related variables during agent running, enabling dense reward signals for reinforcement learning.
 We conduct systematical analysis on our system from two aspects: generated website quality and the effect to training GUI agent as simulated environment.
-The results demonstrate the superior of our system as an environment synthesis system.
+The results demonstrate the superiority of our system as an environment synthesis system.

-We summarize our contributions as follows and we will release the artifacts of this work to further contribute the research community: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We propose \textsc{InfiniteWeb}, the first system that specifically design for generating functional web environments with verifiable evaluator for GUI agent training at scale. \item Experiments demonstrate that our system surpasses advanced coding agents in building realistic web environments on WebGen-Bench, achieving superior performance in both visual and functional quality. \item Training on our generated environments significantly improves GUI agent performance: from 24.5\% to 31.4\% on OSWorld under 15 steps (Figure~\ref{fig:scaling}), demonstrating the realism and quality of simulated environments produced by our system. \end{itemize}
+We summarize our contributions as follows and we will release the artifacts of this work to further contribute to the research community: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We propose \textsc{InfiniteWeb}, the first system specifically designed for generating functional web environments with verifiable evaluators for GUI agent training at scale (Figure~\ref{fig:showcase}). \item Experiments demonstrate that our system surpasses advanced coding agents in building realistic web environments on WebGen-Bench, achieving superior performance in both visual and functional quality. \item Training on our generated environments significantly improves GUI agent performance: +6.9\% on OSWorld, +5.7\% on Online-Mind2Web, and +3.9\% on MobileWorld, demonstrating the realism and quality of simulated environments produced by our system and their cross-platform transferability. \end{itemize}